Surya97/GesturePrediction-Service/README.md

 ### Challenges faced
 - Out of the given 6 gestures, there is no major change in the x-coordinates for *car* and *gift* gestures.
 - There were different number of keypoints for different videos of the same gesture.
-So, huge amount of preprocessing was required.
 - Also, most of the gestures given to classify have major movement in the fingers rather than shoulder/wrist/hand.